-The government has also tightened travel restrictions.
-Anyone travelling internationally must show proof of essential travel reasons at the airport, or face being fined or sent home.
-On 18 January, the UK government closed all travel corridors.
-This means that all UK arrivals require a negative COVID test before travelling to the UK, and must self-isolate at home for 10 days after landing.
+It is still illegal to travel overseas on holiday until 17 May, with a penalty of up to £5,000 for anyone caught attempting to do so.
+Everyone travelling internationally must show proof of essential travel reasons at the airport, or face being fined or sent home.
+Until 17 May, all UK arrivals require a negative pre-departure COVID test, and must self-isolate at home for 10 days after landing.

-Since 15 February, UK residents returning from 33 ‘red list’ countries have to pay £1,750 for a mandatory 10 days’ quarantine in hotels supervised by private security guards.
+Since 15 February, anyone travelling to England from 40 ‘red list’ countries has to pay £1,750 for a mandatory 10 days’ quarantine in hotels supervised by private security guards.
 While in quarantine, it’s compulsory to take a COVID test on days two and eight of your stay.
-16 contracted hotels so far will be available to pre-book through a dedicated government portal.
+16 contracted hotels are available to pre-book through a dedicated government portal.

 All air arrivals into Scotland must now stay in a hotel quarantine and non-UK residents are banned from entering the UK from red-list countries.

 There are strict penalties if you don’t comply with the new rules.
 Fines range from £5,000 to £10,000 for arrivals who fail to quarantine in a designated hotel, and steep fines apply to anyone who doesn’t undergo COVID testing there.
 Anyone who attempts to hide any travel from a ‘red list’ country on their PCR form could face a £10,000 fine or 10 years in prison.